China hid COVID-19 gravity to accumulate medical materials - .

 The strongest rhetoric against the Chinese government coincides with criticism against the US administration that the government’s response to the virus was slow and inadequate.
 Political opponents of President Donald Trump accused him of lashing out at China, a geopolitical enemy but a critical trade partner of the United States, in an attempt to deflect criticism in his country.

-The analysis not classified but marked “for official use only” states that, while minimizing the severity of the coronavirus, China increased imports and decreased exports of medical supplies.
+The unclassified but marked “for official use only” analysis states that while minimizing the severity of the coronavirus, China increased imports and decreased exports of medical supplies.
 He tried to cover it up “by denying export restrictions and delaying the provision of his trade data,” the document said.

 The report also says that China was slow to inform the World Health Organization (WHO) that the coronavirus is severely contagious for much of January so it could order medical supplies from abroad, dramatically increasing the import of face masks, surgical gowns. and gloves.